 It gives the children ‘mindfulness’ as a life-skill.
 The children use it to –

-feel happier, calmer and more fulfilled
+- to feel happier, calmer and more fulfilled

-communicate more effectively with others
+- to communicate more effectively with others

-help them concentrate, focus and make good decisions
+- to help them concentrate, focus and make good decisions

-thelp cope with stress and anxiety
+- to help cope with stress and anxiety

-support performance such as music and sport.
+- to support performance such as music and sport

-The Paws b curriculum created by the Mindfulness in Schools Project is taught to Year 3.
+- The Paws b curriculum created by the Mindfulness in Schools Project is taught to Year 3.
 It has been carefully crafted by classroom teachers and mindfulness experts to engage young children.
 It is taught with striking visuals, film clips and activities that bring mindfulness to life without losing the expertise and integrity of classic mindfulness teaching.

-We practice as a whole school every Monday morning in assembly.
+- We practice as a whole school every Monday morning in assembly.

-Teachers refer to mindfulness practice in the classroom and around the school.
+- Teachers refer to mindfulness practice in the classroom and around the school.

-Pupils know how to access this skill when necessary.
+- Pupils know how to access this skill when necessary.
 They use their own mindfulness practice in school and at home.
 They share their experience of good practice.

 Josephine Lister, writer for HundrED states that ‘by targeting emotional and cognitive capabilities at a young age, you instil a way of behaving and being that can carry on throughout adult life.
 Schools have a particular responsibility to include mindfulness in their weekly classes, as school is one of the first points of stress in a child’s life.’

-A recent study by Place2Be (a leading children’s mental health charity) found that ‘56 per cent of British children worry about something all the time.’
+A study by Place2Be (a leading children’s mental health charity) found that ‘56 per cent of British children worry about something all the time.’
 Another study found that ‘one in eight children between the ages of five and 19 have at least one mental illness, with depression and anxiety being the most common.’
 Research published in the health journal Mindfulness, found ‘eight weeks of weekly mindfulness lessons improved children’s grades, and reduced aggression, stress and social anxiety.’

-An article recently written in the Telegraph by Maria Lally reads ‘Imrain Hussain, director of policy and campaigns for the British charity Action for Children, says: “Services like these can lessen the anxiety, pain, and anguish that some teens go through, but also reduce their need for intensive support further down the line.”
-The services he is referring to here include mindfulness.
+An article written in ‘The Telegraph’ by Maria Lally reads ‘Imrain Hussain, director of policy and campaigns for the British charity Action for Children, says: “Services like these can lessen the anxiety, pain, and anguish that some teens go through, but also reduce their need for intensive support further down the line.”
+The services he is referring to here include mindfulness.‘